-Then, you apply the Actions.
-In this instance, we'll TRANSCODE two copies, one in H.264 and one in WMV, and save them to our NEWS folder.
-With folder permissions layered in, you can securely route recordings to specific users or groups.
-Move older recordings off to local or network-attached storage, or even online cloud storage using Amazon S3.
+Actions are the execution of the Workflow rule.
+For example: TRANSCODE two copies, one in H.264 and one in WMV, and save them to the NEWS folder.
+More examples include: Move older recordings off to network-attached storage or cloud storage using Amazon S3.
 Automatically share clips in the cloud.
-The possibilities are endless.